Know your Customer Starts with Address Verification

 – Triangulation Fraud

 This listing is only a short handful but shows that merchants of all natures must implement fraud prevention measures to not only meet obligations but also minimise their business risks.
-For Instance, The UK e-commerce industry experienced £400 mill worth of fraudulent transactions as well financial institutions experienced a 30% increase in fraud losses during the first half of 2021
+For Instance, The UK e-commerce industry experienced £400 mill worth of fraudulent transactions as well financial institutions experiencing a 30% increase in fraud losses during the first half of 2021

 It all starts with address verification